Sheena Gill and Marie Chalmers, Founders of Chalmers Gems talk about all things Pearls!

-These remarkable gems are created by an irritant being present inside the shell of the mollusc.
-There are actually over 85,000 species of molluscs in the world, so when we talk about growing pearls inside these creatures, we are really referring to those with a hard bi-valve shell such as clams, oysters and mussels.
+These remarkable Gems are created by an irritant being present inside the shell of the mollusc.
+There are over 85,000 species of molluscs in the world, so when we talk about growing Pearls inside these creatures, we are referring to those with hard bi-valve shells, such as clams and oysters and mussels.

-Then we come on to the next common question which is the difference between natural and cultured pearls; which, as Zhang Wei told me “it is most simply described as cultured pearls are given a helping hand”.
+Then we come on to the next common question, what is the difference between natural and cultured Pearls?
+As Zhang Wei told me, “it is most simply described as Cultured Pearls are given a helping hand”.

-We mentioned Mikimoto earlier, and it was his findings and subsequent invention that brought us mass produced cultured pearls.
-His discovery was the creation of round pearls in mantle tissue.
-The what tissue?
+We mentioned Mikimoto earlier, and his findings and subsequent invention brought us mass-produced cultured Pearls.
+His discovery was the creation of round Pearls in mantle tissue.
+The what tissue?!

-A mantle is a living membrane inside the soft tissue of a mollusc whose job it is to filter water and nutrients.
-This plays a hugely important part when culturing a pearl.
+A mantle is a living membrane inside the soft tissue of a mollusc whose job is to filter water and nutrients.
+This plays a hugely important part when culturing a Pearl.
 Farmers will add a small piece of mantle from one mollusc into the new host mollusc.
-Along with the mantle, a tiny bead or other object is also placed inside the soft tissue of the mollusc, which then triggers the nucleation process – which is essentially a jump start to the nacre producing stage.
-Zhang Wei showed me how to do this and I spoke with Zhang Wei a lot about farming practices and the treatment of the molluscs.
-He assured me that the farmers go to great pains to ensure the well-being and longevity of their farm beds and these curious, gem producing little wonders.
-Generally, the longer the pearl is left to grow, the thicker the nacre and the higher the lustre (surface reflection) so the mollusc’s healthy and long survival is in their very best interest.
+Along with the mantle, a tiny bead or other object is also placed inside the soft tissue of the mollusc, which then triggers the nucleation process – which is essentially a jump start to the nacre-producing stage.
+Zhang Wei showed me how to do this, and I spoke with Zhang Wei a lot about farming practices and the treatment of the molluscs.
+He assured me that the farmers go to great pains to ensure the well-being and longevity of their farm beds and these curious, Gem-producing little wonders.
+Generally, the longer the Pearl is left to grow, the thicker the nacre and the higher the lustre (surface reflection), so the mollusc’s healthy and long survival is in their very best interest.

-We have all seen those wonderful, romantic pictures of a single, huge white pearl sitting on a soft bed within the shell of an oyster but in truth, each of these mollusc’s can produce up to 40 pearls in one shell, which even as a gemologist and expert in all things gemmy, I was totally floored by.
+We have all seen those wonderful, romantic pictures of a single, huge white Pearl sitting on a soft bed within the shell of an oyster, but in truth, each of these molluscs can produce up to 40 Pearls in one shell, which even as a Gemmologist and expert in all things Gemmy, I was totally floored by.
 I had been drawn in by those romanticised images.

-In reality, the Pearl farmer has no idea what his harvest will bring and factors out of his control might destroy his harvest, such as natural disasters and gemmologists trampling around his mollusc beds.
+In reality, the Pearl farmer has no idea what his harvest will bring and factors out of his control might destroy his harvests, such as natural disasters and Gemmologists trampling around his mollusc beds.

 How Are Pearls Harvested?

-The pearls are then all cleaned and polished in a barrel with a fine sawdust-like material which is a generational tradition and sorted into their many different categories such as shape, colour and lustre.
+The Pearls are then all cleaned and polished in a barrel with fine sawdust-like material, a generational tradition, and sorted into their many different categories such as shape, colour and lustre.

 Then they go to market for sale, where, as buyers, we all need to ensure we are buying authentic pearls and avoiding the mass flood of fake, cheap imports.
 My advice?
 Buy only from reputable sources where you are guaranteed authenticity from the source.
-At Chalmers Gems, I head up a gem buying team who carefully assess the merits of all of our suppliers and pearls and select the very best strands at the very best value.
+At Chalmers Gems, I head up a Gem-buying team who carefully assesses the merits of our suppliers and pearls and selects the best strands at the best value.